Malaysia's scandal-hit PM faces ex-mentor, 92, in election - Journal du Cameroun

 “The most important thing is for people to decide on the destiny of this nation, and it must be based on facts,” the 64-year-old told reporters.

-Najib is under pressure to score an emphatic win after the government lost the popular vote for the first time at the last elections in 2013, and observers say his position as prime minister could be under threat if he does not do well.
+Najib is under pressure to score an emphatic win after the government lost the popular vote for the first time at the last elections in 2013.
+Observers say his position as prime minister could be under threat if he does not do well.

 The controversy surrounding state fund 1MDB has dogged Najib since the story exploded in 2015.
 Billions of dollars were allegedly stolen from the fund, which was set up and overseen by Najib.
 The leader and 1MDB deny any wrongdoing.

-As polls opened, senior opposition figures claimed their phones were flooded with spam calls from abroad to hamper their communications, with Lim Kit Siang — a key opposition leader — accusing the ruling coalition of “dirty tricks”.
+Allegations of cheating are common at Malaysian elections, and as polls opened both opposition and BN leaders complained their phones had been jammed by a flood of spam calls to stop them from communicating with their teams.

-But Najib tweeted that many BN leaders’ phones had been hit by similar attacks while the internet regulator blamed anonymous automated “bots” and said it was investigating.
+The internet regulator blamed the attacks on “bots” (automated programmes) and said it would investigate.

-While the opposition has gained ground, they face an uphill battle to defeat a coalition that has never lost an election.
+While the opposition has gained ground, it faces an uphill battle to defeat a coalition that has never lost an election.

 The opposition has been targeted by authorities during the campaign, with police launching a probe into Mahathir for allegedly breaking a controversial new law against “fake news” after he claimed a plane he chartered was sabotaged.